Leaderboard

 Overall Score

-The leaderboard ranks models by an aggregate score derived from merged benchmark runs: total earned score divided by total max score across all tests in that rollup (i.e. a test-weighted percentage, not a fixed 25% weight per category).
+The leaderboard ranks models by an aggregate score derived from merged benchmark runs: total earned score divided by total max score across all Overall-eligible tests in that rollup (i.e. a test-weighted percentage, not a fixed 25% weight per category).
 Categories with more fixtures therefore influence the overall more than sparse ones.

 Category Scores

-Open a model to see per-category breakdowns (speed, security, reasoning, debugging, refactoring, hallucination, coding_ui, etc.).
+Open a model to see per-category breakdowns (speed, security, reasoning, debugging, refactoring, hallucination, coding_ui, roblox, etc.).
 Each slice uses the same score / max_score rollup for tests in that category.

 Costs